robenkleene/design-references/lightroom/lightroom-classic.md

 ### Split Toning

-- Hold `⌥`: To turn up the saturation to 100% temporarily when using the "hue" slider
+- In Lightroom Classic v10, Split Toning has been replaced by Color Grading Hold `⌥`: To turn up the saturation to 100% temporarily when using the "hue" slider
+- In Lightroom Classic v10, Split Toning has been replaced by Color Grading

 #### Options